rhuynh502/AIE_CGS_AI/README.md

 ### Population

 The population script will grab all objects tagged by the Robot tag.
 This tag can be anything as it is only used to keep track of what objects is an AI.
-If their is already a data file for the given `networkName` (The network name is the text file's name that stores the data of the network.
-This is set in the inspector.), the script will load the network and apply it to the current training session.
+If their is already a data file for the given `networkName`, the script will load the network and apply it to the current training session.

+> The network name is the text file's name that stores the data of the network.
+This is set in the inspector on the population script.

+***Image of inspector***

 If there isn't a text file with the same name, it will generate a new text file to store the network in.
 The population script also keeps a copy of the `bestScore` of this session, the `prevBestScore` (previous best score) and the `bestPlayer` of the session.
 If a file is read during startup, the default `bestPlayer` will be the copied network.